supabase-community/supabase-mcp/README.md

 ## Tools

+_**Note:** This server is currently pre-1.0, so expect some breaking changes between versions.
+Since LLMs will automatically adapt to the tools available, this shouldn't affect most users._

-The following Supabase tools are available to LLMs:
+The following Supabase tools are available to the LLM:

 #### Project Management